LT-Schmiddy/mm-ez-text-replacement-utils/docs/Main Page.md

 # EZ Text Replacer for Zelda64Recompiled {#mainpage}

-EZTR is complete in-game text, message, and dialog suite for Zelda64Recompiled modding.
+EZTR is a complete in-game text, message, and dialog suite for Zelda64Recompiled modding.
 With it, you can:

 * Replace any vanilla game dialog, item description, or other on-screen message.
-* Add your own, brand new message entries for custom NPCs.
+* Add your own brand-new message entries for custom NPCs.
 * Dynamically generate message content at runtime, using callbacks.

 And more!

 ## Basic Replacements

-Replacing dialog couldn't be simpler.
+Replacing dialog is straightforward.

 In your mod code, create a function with the following signature: